albn-itu/uni-notes/semester-5/BSEC1/exercises/handin-1/README.md

         base = (base * base) % mod
     return res
 ```
-The method of modular exponentation shown here is the right-to-left binary method [1].
+The method of modular exponentation shown here is the right-to-left binary method \[1\].

-**The numbers shown in this document should never be used in real world applications.
-They are artificially small to make examples, and bruteforcing feasible.**

 The information given in the assignment:

 - Shared base $g=666$, will be denoted as $\alpha$ for the rest of the document
 - Shared prime $p=6661$
 - Public key $PK=2227$, will be denoted as $k$ for the rest of the document

+The numbers shown in this document should never be used in real world applications.
+They are artificially small to make examples, and bruteforcing feasible.

+\newpage
-## ElGamal
+# ElGamal
 This assignment revolves around the ElGamal public-key encryption scheme.

 ElGamal, in this case, uses the multiplicative group $\mathbb{Z}^*_q$ of integers modulo $p$.

-### Key generation
+## Key generation
 The algorithm for key generation in ElGamal is as follows:

 - Generate a large random prime $p$ and a generator $\alpha$ of the group
 - Select a random integer $a$, $1\leq a\leq p-2$
 - Compute $k=\alpha^a\mod p$